Quotes For An Inspector Calls

 1. "We are members of one body.
 We are responsible for each other."

 This quote, uttered by Inspector Goole, is arguably the play's most potent and enduring message.
-It encapsulates the central theme of social responsibility, directly challenging the Birling's self-centered individualism.
-Arthur Birling's capitalist philosophy, focused on self-interest and profit, is starkly contrasted with Goole's assertion of collective responsibility.
-This line transcends the immediate context of Eva Smith's death; it serves as a universal call for empathy and solidarity.
-The words "one body" create a powerful image of interconnectedness, emphasizing that the actions of one individual have repercussions for the entire community.
+Because of that, it encapsulates the central theme of social responsibility, directly challenging the Birling's self-centered individualism.
+So arthur Birling's capitalist philosophy, focused on self-interest and profit, is starkly contrasted with Goole's assertion of collective responsibility.
+On the flip side, this line transcends the immediate context of Eva Smith's death; it serves as a universal call for empathy and solidarity.
+This leads to the words "one body" create a powerful image of interconnectedness, emphasizing that the actions of one individual have repercussions for the entire community.
 This powerful statement serves as both a condemnation of the Birling's actions and a call to action for the audience.

 2. "A chain of events.
 Each link is important."

 This quote further reinforces the idea of interconnectedness and emphasizes the consequential nature of human actions.
+That's why the "chain of events" metaphor highlights the cumulative effect of individual choices, showing how seemingly small actions can have devastating consequences.
 Inspector Goole uses this to explain how each member of the Birling family contributed, in their own way, to Eva Smith’s tragic demise.
-The "chain of events" metaphor highlights the cumulative effect of individual choices, showing how seemingly small actions can have devastating consequences.
-This metaphor serves as a potent reminder that individual actions are not isolated events but are part of a larger web of interconnectedness, impacting others in ways we may not fully comprehend.
+Think about it: this metaphor serves as a potent reminder that individual actions are not isolated events but are part of a larger web of interconnectedness, impacting others in ways we may not fully comprehend.
 The seemingly insignificant actions of each character are revealed as crucial links in a chain leading to Eva's suicide, highlighting the weight of individual actions on a larger scale.

 3. "Public men, Mr Birling, have responsibilities as well as privileges."